designerexpert/AvailityPOC/README.md

 ## UI Code can be Inspected Further by using a sandbox.

-Be warned, the back end Node JS functionality is not pressent in the sandbox environment.
+Be warned, the back end Node JS functionality is not present in the sandbox environment.
 For best results test locally or deploy on a docker image that supports NodeJS v 8.11.12+ https://codesandbox.io/s/github/designerexpert/AvailityPOC/tree/master/client

 ## Structure and Installation: